SOCIAL STUDIES 9

 How have the natural processes of the earth impacted the landscape and human settlement?

 Geography is the study of the relationship between the physical and biological components of earth.
-Knowledge gained from previous Science and Social Studies courses is utilized as students make sense of the intricate network of forces and processes that define our planet.
 Students learn about the ways in which the earth’s surface is formed and how the planet is in a constant state of transformation.
 Students are introduced to the rest of a delicately balanced web of processes within the realms of atmosphere and biosphere and finally, the place of humanity in this web is considered in terms of our utilization of resources and impact on the planet.
 The main goal of this course is to equip students with the knowledge to see our world as a product of many integrated and dynamic processes in which our activities are both influenced and influential.
+This course includes elements of Human Geography and will examine a wide range of topics such as demographic patterns, population distribution, the spread of disease, international conflicts, industrialization, urbanization, and globalization, economic development, and human interaction with the environment.

 SOCIAL JUSTICE 12